Vision • Technique • Passion

-I truly believe that everyone can create beautiful photographs in regardless of the camera you use.
+I truly believe that anyone can create beautiful photographs.

 Information can be overwhelming.
 This is why I've created this page to help you find your way.

 It doesn't matter what camera you own.
 You should know it like the back of your hand!

 Know how to change the aperture, shutter speed and ISO are amongst the basic settings you need to be familiar with.

 Dynamic range is the range of light present at the scene you are photographing.

 It can be extremely bright, bright, dim or dark.

 Knowing how to read the light and the limitation of your camera allow you to capture good tonal balance in your image.
 Click here to learn about dynamic range.

 Having a good location gives you an advantage.
 But with a good understanding in light, you can create a beautiful image even in your backyard!

 Post-processing means image editing.